Suryanshambekar/Road-Extraction-using-CNN-based-Architectures/README.md

    DEEPLAB_WEIGHTS_URL = "https://<your-storage>/best_model_DeeplabV3Plus.pth"
    ```
    Secrets take priority when the expected local files are missing and will be downloaded into `Deployment/model_cache/`.
+   *Google Drive tip:* you can paste either the direct `uc?export=download` link or the original share link—`gdown` (bundled in `requirements.txt`) handles large-file confirmation prompts automatically.

 ## GitHub deployment
 1. Initialize git (if needed) and add this repo as remote: